RegulationsSkill Group 2

 The HFC Phase-Down Schedule

-This aggressive reduction means that high-GWP refrigerants like R-404A (GWP 3922) and R-507A (GWP 3985) are becoming increasingly scarce and expensive.
-The industry is steadily transitioning to lower-GWP alternatives such as R-32 (GWP 675), R-290 propane (GWP 3), R-744 CO2 (GWP 1), and various HFO blends.
+The aggressive reduction means that high-GWP refrigerants like R-404A (GWP 3922) and R-507A (GWP 3985) are facing a rapid phase-down.
+The industry is experiencing a massive shift away from these gases towards lower-GWP alternatives, particularly mildly flammable A2L refrigerants such as R-32 (GWP 675) and R-454B.
+Other alternatives include R-290 propane (GWP 3), R-744 CO2 (GWP 1), and various HFO blends.

 Global Warming Potential (GWP) Limits and Bans